|home | contact | download | français | deutsch|

 As an artistic performer, Brigitte Schär has been involved in many multi-media projects (tours included) in the areas of dance, theater, video, and film.
 As both a writer and an artist, Ms. Schär seeks to create an original and extraordinary linking of her own literary work to her work as a performer.
 The result: theatrical “reading-performances” and “concert-readings” for both adults and children.

 Today Brigitte Schär is invited as a solo-performer into the whole world.
-U.S.A, Canada, Sudan, Ecuador, Baltic States of Estonia, Latvia and Lithuania, India, Pakistan, Sri Lanka, Belarus, Taiwan, Lebanon, many countries of Europe...
+She was invited in nearly 30 countries: U.S.A, Canada, Sudan, Ecuador, Baltic States of Estonia, Latvia and Lithuania, India, Pakistan, Sri Lanka, Belarus, Taiwan, Lebanon, Chile, Uruguay, Egypt, Indonesia and many countries of Europe...

 Brigitte Schär’s books have been translated into 16 languages.
 Several books were adapted for theaterplays or radio emissions.
 Several of her children’s books are illustrated by Jacky Gleich.
 Other books are illustrated by Andersen-Award-winner Jörg Müller, Verena Ballhaus, Julia Gukowa, Inge Steineke and Lika Nüssli.